-DNR's responsibilities are carried out through its Geology and Earth Resources Division.
+DNR's responsibilities are carried out through the Washington Geological Survey.
 Metal mine reclamation is regulated through the Surface Mining Act (RCW 78.44, chapter 332-18 WAC)

 There are several ways to get more information about metallic minerals in Washington.
-A GIS-based data compilation of metallic minerals is available through direct download, or can be viewed through the Washington Interactive Geologic Map.
-One of the main functions of the Division in the early half of the 20th century was to inventory Washington mineral resources and report production.
+A GIS-based data compilation of metallic minerals is available through direct download, or can be viewed through the Washington Geologic Information Portal.
+One of the main functions of the Survey in the early half of the 20th century was to inventory Washington mineral resources and report production.
 Because of this, we have published a lot of information about minerals over the years.
 Our Publications and Maps page provides several options for locating mineral-related information.

 Geologists use the term 'Industrial Minerals' to describe nonmetallic minerals that have economic or industrial uses.
 Their characteristics and means of formation are highly variable.
 Historically industrial minerals have been mined statewide; however, most of the production has been on the east side of the state.

 Major Nonmetallic Minerals in Washington